shakenfist/shakenfist/docs/development/ci_images.md

 ## The sf-privci image

 Our test nodes are used for a single test each, and are based on the "sf-privci" series of images in the relevant Google Cloud project.
-These images need regular updates or the dist-upgrade time on startup gets our of hand.
+These images need regular updates or the dist-upgrade time on startup gets out of hand.
 The process to do that is as follows:

 Find the most recent image and boot a VM using it: